legendary-cookie/cosmo/README.md

 A WIP minecraft pvp client.

 # Please note: HEAVILY BASED ON HYPERIUM
 This started of as a fork of the [hyperium](https://github.com/hyperiumclient/hyperium) minecraft client by [sk1er](https://sk1er.club).
 Nowadays, I only use their eventbus, command and config systems.
+I will try to implement my own stuff for the eventbus (or another library dunno) and the other systems.

 # Credits:
 * Bowser0000: [Danker's Skyblock mod](https://github.com/bowser0000/SkyblockMod)